DataDog/dd-sdk-ios/docs/rum_collection/README.md

 {{< img src="real_user_monitoring/ios/screenshot_rum.png" alt="RUM Event hierarchy" style="width:50%;border:none" >}}

-To ensure safety of your data, you must use a client token: you cannot use [Datadog API keys][6] to configure the `dd-sdk-ios` library as they would be exposed client-side in the iOS application byte code.
+To ensure safety of your data, you must use a client token, **not** [Datadog API keys][6] to configure the `dd-sdk-ios` library because they would be exposed client-side in the iOS application byte code.
 For more information about setting up a client token, see the [client token documentation][7].

 ### Initialize the library